Structural Analysis Questions and Answers – Analysis of Beams-2

 Answer: b

-15. What will be the value of mBC, after solving these equations?
+15. What is the value of the Fixed End Moment (FEM) at point BC after solving the equations?

 a) 3.09